pedrobueso1997/PBI_BPC/Assignments/Assignment5/README.md

       ?pathway_reference biopax3:db "Pubmed"^^xsd:string .
     }

-The result is (one example): *http://identifiers.org/pubmed/21087458*
+The result is (one example out of 7): *http://identifiers.org/pubmed/21087458*

 **Proof that all Arabidopsis pathway annotations in Reactome are "inferred from electronic annotation"**